 It’s also a bit odd, don’t you think, that the traditional commission-only agents punish their dream clients by forcing them into a model that is best for the clients who don’t sell.

-It’s a webinar opening your eyes to how the traditional system works against you.
-And how you can overcome it by keeping more of your equity where it belongs.
+It will open your eyes to how the traditional system works against you and how you can overcome it by keeping more of your equity where it belongs.